worldbank/wb-reproducible-research-repository/reproducibility_FAQs.md

 -   Official statistics & indicators: Data from sources like the World Development Indicators, national statistics portals, or IMF/WEO
 -   Data as it was received from another WB team or an external counterpart, except for the removal of personally identifiable information (see the question below on documenting the data sources for more information).

-### How do you verify reproducibility when the data is restricted?
+### Can you do a reproducibility verification if the research relies on confidential data?

 Reproducibility verification is still possible when data access is restricted.
 We use several strategies depending on the nature of the restriction: